webleon/ASUS-X299-Hackintosh/README.md

 | agdpmod | String | Pikera |

 Also added the Radeon boost SSDT located [here](https://www.tonymacx86.com/threads/amd-radeon-performance-enhanced-ssdt.296555/).
 With device spoofing, DP/HDMI audio is more stable as well although the monitor/tv has to be on at boot for audio to work (at least with DP to HDMI adapters, haven't tested DP to DP connections).
 This isn't really an issue for me since I only have audio connected to my main monitor.

+## ASUS Thunderbolt EX4 (Thunderbolt 4) (WIP)
+For Thunderbolt 4, currently the only available Thunderbolt 4 PCIe card is the ASUS ThunderboltEX 4.

+### Current Observations
+Note these observations are based on the devices tested listed below.
+YMMV and issues I'm running into may just be due to these devices.

+* Initially ran into issues where card was causing kernel panics in macOS and error code 62 on reboots.
+Found this issue on the latest BIOS with resizable bar support.
+Downgraded BIOS to 3302 and the card works normally.
+* Thunderbolt header may not necessarily be needed or jumped.  macOS recognizes the card on boot without a header plugged in.
+* The 6 pin power and USB 2.0 internal cable have to be connected.
+* Thunderbolt settings have to be enabled in BIOS.
+The device loaded in a different slot with Thunderbolt disabled but it showed 'No driver installed'.
+* SSDT is required for device to be recognized.

+### What Works
+* Thunderbolt 3 hot-plug
+* USB 2.0 hot-plug/cold-plug
+* USB 3.1 Gen 2 hot-plug/cold-plug
+* Sleep

+### What Doesn't Work
+* Thunderbolt 3 cold/warm boot

+### Devices Tested:
+* Sabrent Thunderbolt 3 M.2 NVMe SSD Enclosure (EC-T3NS)

+### To-Do:
+* Extract original firmware and try installing custom firrmware for Thunderbolt Local Node support.
+* Try more thunderbolt 3/4 devices.

 ## Screenshots
 ### System Report